marcodelmastro/AdventOfCode2024/README.md

 * [Day 18](Day18.ipynb).
 BFS for Part 1, brute force scanning for Part 2.

 * [Day 18](Day18.ipynb).
-Recursion and backtracking to find sequences of strings compoising input strings.
+Recursion and backtracking to find the sequences of strings composing input strings.
 Memoization already needed to converge on Part 1.
-I initially was finding the the actual sequences (works fine for Part 1 with memoization), but this explodes for part 2, where simply counting all possible sequence is instead feasible.
+I initially was finding the actual sequences (works fine for Part 1 with memoization), but this explodes for part 2, where simply counting all possible sequence is instead feasible.